PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step02_bastion_and_nsg.md

 # Step 2 - Azure Bastion and NSG Configuration

 This step deploys Azure Bastion to enable secure browser-based access to the virtual machine.
-You will also configure the network security group (NSG) to allow only required traffic for Bastion and monitoring agents.
-The VM will remain fully isolated from public IP exposure.
+This will also configure the network security group (NSG) to allow only required traffic for both Bastion and the monitoring agents.
+The VM will remain **fully isolated** from public IP exposure.

 ## 2.1 - Deploy Azure Bastion Host